veyseltech2020/DevOps/hands-on/jenkins/jenkins-01-installing-on-ec2-linux2/README.md

 ## Part 1 - Installing Jenkins Server on Amazon Linux 2 with `yum` Repo

-- Launch an AWS EC2 instance of Amazon Linux 2 AMI with security group allowing SSH and Tomcat (8080) ports and name it as `call-jenkins`.
+- Launch an AWS EC2 instance of Amazon Linux 2 AMI with security group allowing SSH and Tomcat (8080) ports and name it as `veysel-jenkins`.

-- Connect to the `call-jenkins` instance with SSH.
+- Connect to the `veysel-jenkins` instance with SSH.

 ```bash
 ssh -i .ssh/call-training.pem ec2-user@ec2-3-133-106-98.us-east-2.compute.amazonaws.com